 While it may appear to be a rather unassuming town, Kutná Hora is a popular tourist destination, and its most sensational attraction is Sedlec Ossuary, the famous “bone church.”

 To be honest, we’re not fans of the ghoulish or macabre and we usually avoid sensational spooky stuff.
 This, however, was different.
-It would have been hard to say we’d seen Kutna Hora without visiting the famous ossuary, which is part of the official Kutna Hora UNESCO site.
+It would have been hard to say we’d been to the Kutna Hora UNESCO site without visiting its famous ossuary.
 So we made an exception: We really had to see this place.